 Alan M. Taylor

-I am Professor of Economics and Finance at the University of California, Davis, with appointments in the Department of Economics and the Graduate School of Management.
-I am also a research associate of the National Bureau of Economic Research in Cambridge, Massachusetts, and a research fellow of the Center for Economic Policy Research in London.
-I currently serve as a Co-Editor at the Journal of International Economics.
+Professor Alan Taylor teaches economics and finance at the University of California, Davis, with appointments in the Department of Economics and the Graduate School of Management.
+He is also a research associate of the National Bureau of Economic Research in Cambridge, Mass., and a research fellow of the Center for Economic Policy Research in London.
+He serves as a co-editor at the Journal of International Economics.

-In 2004 I was awarded a John Simon Guggenheim Memorial Fellowship.
-In 2009–10 I was named a Houblon-Norman/George Fellow at the Bank of England.
-I have been a visitor/consultant/speaker at many public sector organizations including the IMF, World Bank, IDB, ECB, BIS, various Federal Reserve Banks, and the central banks of France, Netherlands, Italy, Austria, Croatia, and Argentina.
-I have also served as a Senior Advisor at Morgan Stanley and have been a consultant to various asset managers.
+In 2004 he was awarded a John Simon Guggenheim Memorial Fellowship.
+In 2009–10 he was named a Houblon-Norman/George Fellow at the Bank of England.
+He has been a visitor, consultant and speaker at many public sector organizations, including the IMF, World Bank, IDB, ECB, BIS, various Federal Reserve Banks and the central banks of France, Netherlands, Italy, Austria, Croatia and Argentina.
+He also has served as a senior advisor at Morgan Stanley and has been a consultant to various asset managers.

 He read mathematics at King’s College, Cambridge, and graduated with a Ph.D. in economics from Harvard University.